matthieugomez/statar/README.md

 A *beta* set of R commands for Stata users built on dplyr and data.table.

-1. The package adds the following vector functions, than can be used inside `mutate`
+1. The package adds the following vector functions.
+In particular, they can be used inside `dplyr::mutate`

 	````R
 	library(dplyr)